top of page

 This is a great coloring page for a barrier game.
 There are so many language possibilities with this picture – spatial concepts like top, middle, bottom, verbs to talk about what the different mice are doing, and lots of specific vocabulary for items in and around the house.

 The reusable sticker pads from Melissa and Doug allow you to choose pictures by category and are great for both comprehension and expression of spatial concepts.
-I get two of each sticker book so that I have two sets of the pictures and the stickers.
+I get two of each sticker book so that I have two sets of pictures and stickers.

 1. I call barrier games the “Same Game” and I tell my students that the object of the game is to keep our pictures the same.